 While all properties and needs vary, there are a few general measurements and topsoil amounts that you can use to help gauge what you’ll need for your project.

-Backyard – If you are looking to add a layer of topsoil for an average-sized backyard, 3-5 cubic feet of topsoil should be enough.
+Backyard – If you are looking to add a layer of topsoil for an average-sized backyard, 3-5 cubic yards of topsoil should be enough.

 Landscaping/Large Flower Beds – It helps to have an ample amount of topsoil on hand for installing larger flower beds and landscaping around trees, terraces, and planters.
 1 cubic foot should be more than enough, and you can always buy a few extra bags to finish the job if need be.